issp-center-dev/H-wave/docs/en/source/uhfr/tutorial/tu-index.rst

 In the ``file.output`` section, ``path_to_output`` specifies the directory to which the results will be written. ``energy`` specifies the filename for the energy, ``eigen`` specifies the filename for the eigenvalues and eigenvectors of the Hamiltonian, and ``green`` specifies the filename for the one-body Green's function.
 If these keywords are missing, the corresponding results will not be exported.

-See File format section for the details.
+See :ref:`Ch:Config_UHFR` section for the details.

 Create definition files for Hamiltonian